-To the average internet user, a meme is a conveniently Instagram-shaped snippet that combines images and text in order to make you laugh.
+What is a meme?
+To the average internet user, it’s a conveniently Instagram-shaped snippet that combines images and text in order to make you laugh.

 In the collective imagination, this Platonic ideal of a meme amounts to something like a digital trading card you can collect on your phone, curate in increasingly selective ways and pass around to your friends.
 They’re often on the low-brow side of contemporary culture, and there’s an undeniable democratic quality to the way they originate and proliferate throughout the internet, usually through a participatory process that encourages the audience to tweak and elaborate on the original joke.